-(48) "Overage Maiden": A maiden which has not won an official race but has turned 24 months old, moving it to a higher grade.

-A greyhound becomes an overage maiden on the first day of the month following its second birthday.
+(48) "Overage Maiden": A maiden that is 25 or more months old on the first day of the race meet.
+A greyhound is considered 25 months old on the first day of the month following its second birthday.

 (49) "Ownership Registration Certificate": A certificate issued by the NGA showing that the greyhound has been properly registered with the NGA.